 Teaching your cat to walk on a harness and leash is a great way to let your cat safely enjoy the outdoors.
 It can also come in handy during trips to the vet, other necessary travel, or even when safely introducing two cats to each other.
-Before you get started, be sure your cat is up to date on all recommended vaccinations and has a microchip in case he gets lost.
+Before you get started, be sure your cat is up to date on all recommended vaccinations and has a microchip in case they get lost.

 Most cats can be easily trained to walk on a harness and leash.
 Kittens are naturally more accepting of this new experience, but older cats can be trained with patience.
 Proceed in small steps, rewarding each bit of progress.
 Start harness training indoors so that your cat is comfortable with it before you venture outside.

 How to Train

 - Purchase a harness designed for cats, for example “Come with Me Kitty.”
 The leash attachment should be located on the back of the harness, not at the neck.

 - Leave the harness and leash near your cat’s food or favorite sleeping spot for several days.
 This way your cat will get used to the sight and smell of it and associate it with feelings of contentment and comfort.

 - Hold the harness, let your cat sniff it, and offer them treats.
 Then lay the harness against your cat’s body and neck.
 As they’re sniffing the treat, remove the harness and let them eat the treat.

 - Next, drape the harness over your cat’s shoulders and down their chest between their front legs.
 Introduce the new feel of the straps while your cat is sniffing or eating their treat, and remove the harness immediately.
 Work until you can snap the harness on them over their neck and shoulder area and between their front legs.